aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations/README.md

 ## WebSocket APIs

 WebSocket integrations connect a route to backend resources.
-Currently supported integrations include: LambdaWebSocketIntegration
+The following integrations are supported in the CDK.

 ### Lambda WebSocket Integration

 Lambda integrations enable integrating a WebSocket API route with a Lambda function.
 When a client connects/disconnects or sends message specific to a route, the API Gateway service forwards the request to the Lambda function

 The API Gateway service will invoke the lambda function with an event payload of a specific format.